kohutovic/febus-rules/02-equipment.md

 1. In the rapier category, it is possible to use a side weapon, which serves defensive purposes.
 The organizer states the usage of the side weapon.

-2. The dagger blade must be straight; daggers with more blades or with a special ricasso meant for intercepting a weapon or curved daggers are not allowed in the tournament.
+2. The dagger blade must be straight; daggers with more blades or with a special *ricasso* meant for intercepting a weapon or curved daggers are not allowed in the tournament.

-3. The maximum length of the blade is 45cm.
-The point of dagger must be blunt and rounded.
+3. The maximum length of the blade is 45cm and the maximum overall length is 60cm.

+4. The point of dagger must be blunt and rounded.
 If the tip is not rounded, it must be additionally secured by protection such as properly fitted plastic or cork end.
 The point of side weapon must be covered by reflexive tape.

 #### Cloak